LLMs are Single-threaded Reasoners: Demystifying the Working Mechanism of Soft Thinking: Backgrounds: Discrete Thinking and Soft Thinking

 \textbf{Definition 1} (\emph{Soft Token}).
 The soft token is defined as the generated probability distribution over the LLM's vocabulary:

 \textbf{Definition 2} (\emph{Soft Input}).
 To feed a \emph{Soft Token} into the model, we employ the embedding matrix of the model $\mathbf{E} \in R^{|V|\times d}$.
 Here, $d$ represents the embedding size of the model.
-Let $\mathbf{e}_i$ denote the embedding vector of the token $\mathbf{t}_i$, corresponding to the $i$-th entry of the embedding matrix $E$.
+Let $\mathbf{e}_i$ denote the embedding vector of the token $\mathbf{t}_i$.
 The embedding of a Soft Token, denoted as $\mathbf{E}(st)$, is calculated as the weighted sum of the individual token embeddings:

 This construction ensures $\mathbf{E}(st)$ is a convex combination of all embedding vectors.
 As a result, it remains within the manifold of the original LLM input space, which helps alleviate the issue of out-of-distribution (OOD) inputs~\citep{DBLP:conf/nips/YuanCCGZCJL023}.
 Preserving all tokens in the vocabulary can introduce noise and significantly increase computational overhead.
 To address this, we employ top-$k$ or top-$p$ truncation followed by renormalization, effectively truncating the unreliable tail of the probability distribution~\citep{DBLP:conf/iclr/HoltzmanBDFC20}.